SutasomaKrisnanda/temperature-app/README.md

 # Temperature App with React + Vite

-This is a simple project recomended from roadmap.sh.
+This is a simple project recomended from [roadmap.sh](https://roadmap.sh/projects/temperature-converter).

 I Made this from in order to learn some js framework such as react and vite.

-You can get the demo [here]()